Green governments: Party competition in BW and the other German states

 The social policy positions in our sample assume values between -1.27 (the left party in North Rhine-Westphalia) and 15.13 (the CDU in Saxony-Anhalt).
 The mean and standard deviation are 7.17 and 3.33.
 The economic policy positions in our sample take values between -0.04 (the left party in North Rhine-Westphalia) and 18.45 (the FDP in Saxony-Anhalt).
 The mean and standard deviation are 11.23 and 3.74.
 Our sample covers 2008--2011 and includes one observation per party and state.
 These data are based on manifestos for state elections that take place every four to five years.
 We focus on the parties' positions in the year 2011 (when the Green government in BW took office) or earlier if state elections took place in 2010, 2009 or 2008.

 We examine party positions of the five major political parties in the year 2011: the Left party, Greens, SPD, CDU, and FDP.
-The populist rightwing Alternative for Germany (AfD) was founded in the year 2013.
-Therefore, we do not consider the AfD.
+The populist rightwing ``Alternative for Deutschland'' (AfD) was founded in the year 2013.

 Figure \ref{fig: social policy positions} shows that social policy positions differ quite a bit between the political parties in every individual state.
 In BW, the Greens scored 4.36, and the CDU scored 10.96.
 These scores are quite comparable, for example, with Schleswig-Holstein, where the Greens scored 4.57, and the CDU scored 11.73.
 The Greens were somewhat more conservative in Bavaria (5.74), Berlin (5.77), and the Saarland (5.39) than in BW (4.36).
 The CDU was quite a bit more conservative in Bavaria (15.08), Saxony-Anhalt (15.13), and Thuringia (15.04) than in BW (10.96).